-In this blog, I’m sharing three study habits you can start working on with your child this week.
+In this blog, I’m sharing three frequently asked questions about school and some practical study habits you can start working on with your child.

 How can parents help kids get more organized in the New Year?

-The first step is to establish habits.
+The first step is to work on establishing organizational habits.
 Research on habit formation shows that when it comes to changing behavior, it’s less about willpower and more about setting up routines.

-For example, let’s say you want your child to be more organized this year.
+For example, let’s say you want your child to be more organized next year.
 Try something called a “Clean Sweep.”
 A Clean Sweep is a 20-minute block of time to get organized for the coming week.
-For kids it might include cleaning out their backpack or looking through their school portal.
+For kids, it might include cleaning out their backpack or looking through their school’s online portal.

-The key is to have this type of activity tied to something already part of your weekly routine, such as after a Sunday dinner.
-And remember, you have to be part of the Clean Sweep too, and that’s because kids are more likely to follow through when someone else helps to keep them accountable.
-While your child is doing a Clean Sweep, you can use the time to organize your junk drawer or confirm your appointments for the upcoming week.
+The key is to have this type of activity tied to something already part of your weekly routine, such as after Sunday dinner.
+And remember, you should be part of the Clean Sweep too.
+That’s because kids are more likely to follow through when someone else helps to keep them accountable.
+While your child is doing their Clean Sweep, you can use the time to organize your junk drawer, clean out your purse or wallet, or confirm your appointments for the upcoming week.

 Many kids don’t know how to take advantage of small chunks of time.
-In fact, research shows that studying in small chunks as opposed to long stretches is more beneficial to remembering.
+In fact, research shows that studying in small chunks as opposed to long stretches is more beneficial for remembering.

 For example, if there’s a science test on Friday, your child has two choices for studying: